From Understanding to Generation: An Efficient Shortcut for Evaluating Language Models: Results

 \section{Results}

 Table~\ref{tab:corr_gen_vs_mc} shows our main results of the four considered task categories.
 Each row shows the correlation coefficients for the results of the given task in the \gls{nlg} and indicated reformulated setting.
-We present averaged code results on 6 coding languages (cpp, go, java, js, python and rust).\footnote{Detailed results can be found in Table~\ref{tab:all_results}.} As introduced, we have three reformulated versions of the \gls{nlg} tasks: \gls{mc} and \gls{mc}$_{rnd}$ indicates results for the multiple-choice reformulation with smart and random distractors respectively, while \gls{ll} represents the log-likelihood reformulation.
+We present averaged code results on 6 coding languages (cpp, go, java, js, python and rust).\footnote{Detailed results can be found in Table~\ref{tab:all_results}.} As introduced, we have three reformulated versions of the \gls{nlg} tasks: \gls{mc} and \gls{mc}$_{rnd}$ indicate results for the multiple-choice reformulation with smart and random distractors respectively, while \gls{ll} represents the log-likelihood reformulation.
 Additionally, Figure~\ref{fig:corr_gen_vs_mc} shows task performance curves over the course of training, averaged across models and standardized for each task formulation to bring different formulations to more visually comparable scales.

-Overall, Table~\ref{tab:corr_gen_vs_mc} demonstrates a strong correlation between the \gls{nlg} and both \gls{mc} task variants in all three metrics, whereas \gls{ll} has a low performance.
-This trend is also supported in Figure~\ref{fig:corr_gen_vs_mc}, showing similar performance shifts on the x-axis between the \gls{nlg} and \gls{mc} formulations.
-These results suggest that the \gls{mc} reformulated tasks are effective indicators during model training for the generative performance and can reduce compute.
+Overall, Table~\ref{tab:corr_gen_vs_mc} demonstrates a strong correlation between the \gls{nlg} and both \gls{mc} task variants, as well as between \gls{nlg} and \gls{ll}, in all three metrics.
+This trend is also supported in Figure~\ref{fig:corr_gen_vs_mc}, showing similar performance shifts on the x-axis between the \gls{nlg} and \gls{nlu} formulations.
+These results suggest that the \gls{nlu} reformulated tasks are effective indicators during model training for the generative performance and can reduce compute.

+Interestingly, \gls{mc} and \gls{mc}$_{rnd}$ perform on par with each other.
+We compared the two formulations on small (1B and 2.8B) and large (6.9B and 7B) models, and found that in case of small models \gls{mc}$_{rnd}$ performs clearly better than \gls{mc} ($P_{macro}$: +0.05, $P_{micro}$: +0.14, Spearman: +0.52), while in case of large models we did not find a clear difference ($P_{macro}$: -0.02, $P_{micro}$: 0.00, Spearman: 0.13 when comparing \gls{mc}$_{rnd}$ to \gls{mc}).
+Our conjecture is that less capable models tend to output answers unrelated to the question, e.g., completely wrong GSM8K reasoning sequence, thus can be misled by random answer options more easily, while better quality models understand the context of questions more precisely, thus are less sensitive to random distractors.